Last editedMar 20222 min read

-Avoid cancelled or expired cards
+Avoid cancelled or expired cards.

-Direct Debit is of great benefit here, because it allows you to solve the common problem of payments failing due to expired or cancelled credit or debit cards.
-As Direct Debit operates from bank-to-bank, payments are much less likely to fail, and there is potential to reduce your churn rate to as low as 0.5% by using Direct Debit via GoCardless.
-This situation compares most favourably to alternative payment methods such as credit cards, where churn rates can be as high as 5-10%.
+Bank debit (known as ACH in the US, Direct Debit in the UK, and SEPA across Europe) is a great way to avoid cancelled or expired cards.
+As bank debit schemes operate from bank-to-bank, payments are much less likely to fail.
+As a result, there is potential to reduce your churn rate to as low as 0.5% - a figure which some of our customers enjoy.
+This situation compares favourably to alternative payment methods such as credit cards, where churn rates can be as high as 5-10%.

-This is one of the most fool-proof ways to ensure that your customers have enough funds available when payment time arrives.
-Taking payments using Direct Debit via GoCardless allows you to offer your customers flexible payment terms; monthly, quarterly or annually - and to pay on the date that suits them best.
+This is one of the best ways to ensure that your customers have enough funds available when payment time arrives.
+Taking payments using bank debit lets you to offer your customers flexible payment terms; monthly, quarterly or annually - and to pay on the date that suits them best.

-Get familiar with local or regional payment cycles If failures tend to happen due to insufficient funds, for monthly billing, it’s a good idea to examine local or regional payday cycles and bill customers immediately after those occur.
-You could also consider automating the whole process using Direct Debit, allowing your customers to choose the payment timings that suit them best.
+If monthly billing failures occur due to insufficient funds, it’s a good idea to examine local or regional payday cycles and bill customers immediately after those.
+You could also consider automating the whole process using bank debit, allowing your customers to choose the payment timings that suit them best.

 To make sure you get payments right first time, we’ve put together a helpful checklist for recurring payments.

-With GoCardless, you can manage all customer payments seamlessly, taking advantage of our low fees, flexible timings and fully-automated system.
+With GoCardless, you can manage all customer bank debit payments seamlessly, taking advantage of our low fees, flexible timings and fully-automated system.
 The online signup process is quick and easy with no contract and no minimum term.